CenterForOpenScience/.github/profile/README.md

 ***readme is currently being developed and links may not be active***
 # 👋 Welcome to the Center for Open Science GitHub

 We’re so glad you’re here!
+For Full open-source community documentation, please see our [Community Repo](https://github.com/CenterForOpenScience/community)

 The **Center for Open Science (COS)** is a nonprofit organization dedicated to increasing openness, integrity, and reproducibility of research.
 Our flagship platform, the **[Open Science Framework (OSF)](https://osf.io/)**, supports researchers across the full research lifecycle—from planning and preregistering studies, to sharing data, code, and preprints.